conda-incubator/setup-miniconda/README.md

 It's a good idea to refresh the cache every 24 hours to avoid inconsistencies of package versions between the CI pipeline and local installations.
-You can skip this step if you use an environment file product of `conda env export` or `conda list --explicit`.
+You can skip that step if you use a resolved environment file product of `conda env export` or `conda list --explicit`.

 ```yaml
       - name: Set cache date